EmilPopovic/notifer/SECURITY.md

   Users can delete their data at any time.
 No tracking or analytics are performed.

 - **Rate Limiting:**
-  Redis-based rate limiting is available to prevent abuse on email-sending endpoints.
+  Rate limiting is available to prevent abuse on email-sending endpoints.

 - **Open Source:**
   The codebase is fully open for audit by any interested party.